Expat Filings

 What withholding tax does France apply to dividends paid to US shareholders?

-France’s domestic withholding rate on dividends paid to non-EU/EEA shareholders is 25%.
-The US–France tax treaty (Article 9) reduces this to 15% for general recipients and to 5% for companies holding at least 10% of the distributing entity’s voting stock.
+France's domestic withholding rate on dividends paid to non-EU/EEA shareholders is 25%.
+The US–France tax treaty (Article 10) reduces this to 15% for general recipients and to 5% for companies holding at least 10% of the distributing entity's voting stock.
 To claim treaty rates, the US shareholder must file Form 5000 (attestation de résidence fiscale) with the French paying agent before the distribution.

-What happened to the CVAE business tax?
+What is the current status of the CVAE business tax?